LinhNgaNguyen/STAT303-2-Regression-Problem/README.md

 # STAT303-2-Regression-Problem
-This repository is for the classification prediction problem of STAT 303-2 (Winter 2023).
+This repository is for the regression prediction problem of STAT 303-2 (Winter 2023).

 This project is predicting the money made on loans issued by a bank.